 B. Non-Individually Identifying Browsing Information

 Users can browse a Site without revealing personal information.
-In this context, ACA US’s servers may collect certain non-individually identifying (i.e., anonymous) browsing information, such as your Internet Protocol address, your computer’s operating system, the name of the domain you used to access the Internet, the website you came from, and the website you visit next.
-This information is collected passively through the use of certain electronic technologies, such as cookies, web beacons, pixels, clear GIFs, or other technologies, examples of which are explained further in Section C below.
-Anonymous browsing information is not used, nor is it intended to be used, by ACA US to personally identify an individual.
+In this context, ACA’s servers may collect certain non-individually identifying (i.e., anonymous) browsing information, such as your Internet Protocol address, device screen size, device type (unique device identifiers), browser information, geographic location (country only), the preferred language used to display our website, your computer’s operating system, the name of the domain you used to access the Internet, the website you came from, and the website you visit next.
+This information is collected passively by using certain electronic technologies, such as cookies, web beacons, pixels, clear GIFs, or other technologies, examples of which are explained further in Section C below.
+Anonymous browsing information is not used, nor is it intended to be used, by ACA to personally identify an individual.

 C. Passive Gathering of Information Electronically

 ACA and any third parties that may advertise or provide other services on a Site may automatically and passively collect certain types of anonymous information whenever you use a Site or certain Site services or click on advertisements on a Site or in ACA’s periodicals, such as ACA Insight.
 If ACA or such third parties collect this anonymous information, it will be done passively by using certain electronic technologies, such as cookies, web beacons, pixels, clear GIFs, and similar technologies as explained below.